christosgalano/christosgalano.github.io/_pages/about.md

 excerpt: "A little bit about the author."
 ---

 Hey there!
-I'm Christos, a 21-year-old DevOps engineer working at [Performance Technologies](https://www.performance.gr/).
+I'm Christos, a dedicated DevOps engineer working at [Performance Technologies](https://www.performance.gr/).
 I have a deep passion for technology and a constant drive for improvement.
 I'm dedicated to exploring and mastering various tools and technologies that empower software development and cloud computing.

 ## The purpose of this blog